‘Sabotage’ blamed for massive railway disruption in Germany

 The alleged sabotage caused a technical fault that brought all long-distance Deutsche Bahn trains in northern Germany to a standstill, and suspended intercity traffic between Berlin, Hanover and North Rhine-Westphalia.
 Regional trains were halted in Lower Saxony and Bremen, while international trains between Berlin and Amsterdam, and Padborg and Copenhagen and Aarhus were also stopped.

-As of Saturday afternoon, Deutsche Bahn has partially restored most routes.
+As of Saturday afternoon, Deutsche Bahn had partially restored most routes.
 However, the company cautioned that passengers can still expect delays and cancellations.